akaparam/kubaform/README.md

 ![KubaForm: Resource Map](./docs/assets/kf-lab-graph.svg)

-## Pre-Requisite
+## Prerequisites
 1. AWS CLI with configured ACCESS_KEY_ID and SECRET_ACCESS_KEY
 2. Terraform (>= v1.14)
-3. (Optional) Namecheap / GoDaddy credentials if you want the separate DNS stack to manage domain records.
+3. (Optional) Namecheap credentials if you want the separate DNS stack to manage domain records.

 > If you don't have access to the API Key.
 Just add 50$ to your funds and they will let you enable API access.
 They tell you you can redeem it back but I didn't found an option in their portal to do so :)

-## Provision
+## Quick Start

-Kubaform ships with it's own default based on industry best practices / ensuring HA / yet keeping the costs to a minimal.
+Kubaform ships with its own defaults based on industry best practices, ensuring HA while keeping costs minimal.

+### Provision the Lab Core

-To get started with the lab core, simply:
+To get started with the lab core:

 ```bash
 cd kubaform
 terraform init
 terraform apply
 ```

 Review the plan, type `yes`, and Terraform will provision the lab (ETA: 3 mins).

-If you want to manage DNS records in a separate stack, use the domain stack after the main lab stack is up:
+### (Optional) Provision DNS Stack

+This stack manages DNS mappings for the `kubaform` lab as a separate Terraform workspace to keep Namecheap DNS automation isolated from the main lab stack.
+It reads `lab_ip` from the main stack state before applying and fails early if the main stack is not provisioned.

+1. Run the main stack first as above.

+2. Switch to the domain stack folder:

 ```bash
 cd kubaform/domain